Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Conclusion

+Our results furthermore show that LLMs are strongly affected by training choices (e.g. instruction tuning significantly shifts judgment probability distribution) and size (e.g. degree of correlation increases with model size).
+Even an extensively engineered model (GPT-4) that has undergone pretraining at commercial scale can fail to be robust and show limited correlation to human judgments.

+What does this mean for the use of LLM legal interpretation on the bench?
+Our results and findings strongly caution against Judge Newsom's approach of directly asking an LLM to settle a question of `ordinary' linguistic meaning.
+Although ChatGPT and other widely available systems boast fluent and easy-to-query chatbots, we cannot assume that their underlying LLMs give sound answers to such questions.
+This is not to say, however, that judges could not use LLMs productively in other ways for language interpretation, especially in concert with other empirical or analytical tools (e.g., \citet{waldon_llms} offer a proposal for `dialectical AI' that does not rely on assuming the system has good judgment).
+More nuanced approaches should be the focus of future work.

-Our work complements a growing body of legal scholarship on LLMs for legal interpretation, adding to growing skepticism about LLMs as interpreters of ordinary meaning.
-Our experimental coverage of LLMs is, of course, not exhaustive; perhaps there is a model or approach whose suitability for this task could be demonstrated in rigorous experiments.
-But the evidence thus far spectacularly fails to meet the burden of proof.
+Our experimental coverage of LLMs is, of course, not exhaustive; perhaps a newer model or approach (e.g., involving a bespoke system or user-facing design) will mitigate some of these limitations.
+Any such suitability for this task should be demonstrated in rigorous experiments beyond those laid out in this paper.